 Thanks to this, you will be able to take off your shackles and free yourself from the toxic emotions that you carried in yourself.
 One of the best forms of emotional healing is keeping a diary.
 This can be an excellent therapeutic experience of self-knowledge, reunion with our true self, and the processing of the deepest feelings and emotions.

-Thus, we allow finding a voice in our inner world.
+Thus, we allow find a voice in our inner world.

 Writing is a great way to process and understand what is happening inside and around us.
 By writing about our fears and pains, we get the opportunity to look at them from afar and, in the end, let them go.
 This liberation can be truly healing.